TEMPLE BETH-EL INVITES YOU TO LEARN MORE ABOUT:

 How should I determine my voluntary commitment?

 We trust that our members will take the time to understand the Temple’s financial needs.
 We trust that our members know their own capacity to give.

-For the fiscal year 2018-2019, those who can give $2400 or more are strongly encouraged to do so.
+For the fiscal year 2020-2021, those who can give $2400 or more are strongly encouraged to do so.
 This figure is not an equal amount per household, but is based on our awareness of the range of our members’ resources and their past Terumah pledge levels.
-We anticipate achieving the full $220,000 in Terumah income if those who have the means give at or above the $2,400 level and if those who need to give less do so at a level that prioritizes Temple Beth-El so that we can remain financially stable and serve our community long into the future.
+We anticipate achieving the full $255,000 if those who have the means give at or above the $2,400 level and if those who need to give less do so at a level that prioritizes Temple Beth-El so that we can remain financially stable and serve our community long into the future.

 Can I change my Terumah from one year to the next?

 Yes, each spring you will be asked to pledge in advance for the coming year and can adjust your gift in accordance with your financial well-being.